Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Introduction

-\paragraph{Contributions.} The contributions of this paper are as follows. \begin{itemize}[leftmargin=*] \item We extend the formulation of semi-relaxed Gromov-Wasserstein distance introduced in~\cite{vincent2022semi} to a 1-parameter family of $L^p$-type distances defined for general metric measure spaces (including continuous spaces).
+\begin{itemize}[leftmargin=*] \item We extend the formulation of semi-relaxed Gromov-Wasserstein distance introduced in~\cite{vincent2022semi} to a 1-parameter family of $L^p$-type distances defined for general metric measure spaces (including continuous spaces).
 We then show in Corollary \ref{cor:connection_to_MDS} that the semi-relaxed GW problem generalizes the MDS problem \eqref{eqn:MDS} in several ways.
-This is based on Theorem \ref{thm:monge}, which shows that the semi-relaxed GW distance is realized by a Monge map in very general situations, thus adding to the growing recent literature on the existence of Monge maps in the GW framework~\cite{vayer2020contribution,memoli2022distance,sturm2023space,beinert2023assignment,salmona2022gromov,memoli2022comparison,dumont2024existence, arya2023gromov, memoli2021ultrametric}.
+This is based on Theorem \ref{thm:monge}, which shows that the semi-relaxed GW distance is realized by a Monge map in very general situations, thus adding to the growing recent literature on the existence of Monge maps in the GW framework (see Remark \ref{remark:monge}).

 \item We develop and unify the theory of generalized MDS and semi-relaxed GW distances by exhibiting connections to variants of the Gromov-Hausdorff (GH) distance that have appeared previously in the literature.
 Theorem \ref{thm:equivalent_mGH} and Theorem \ref{thm:srgh_equals_srgw} together show that a symmetrized version of the $p=\infty$ semi-relaxed GW distance is equal to the modified GH distance of~\cite{memoli2012some}, which, in turn, appeared in classical work on generalized MDS~\cite{bronstein2006generalized}.